 Culture, Colour & Ethnicity - Tourist Places In And Around Phalodi

-The elegantly designed shoes locally famous as ‘Jootis’, colourful bangles, women wearing brightly coloured clothes, beaded and silver jewellery, exemplify Phalodi.
+The elegantly designed shoes, locally famous as jootis, colourful bangles and women wearing brightly coloured clothes and beaded and silver jewellery exemplify Phalodi.
 Hindi and Rajasthani are the widely spoken languages of the region.
-Apart from its rich culture, Phalodi is also famous for forts, royal havelis, bazaars, ancient Hindu and Jain temples which make this place a tourist hotspot.
+Apart from its rich culture, Phalodi is also famous for forts, royal havelis, bazaars, ancient Hindu and Jain temples, which make this place a tourist hotspot.

-In addition to these forts, heritage buildings, and ancient temples, Phalodi is also a dream destination for avid birdwatchers.
-The Khican village of the region allows tourists see a huge number of migratory birds.
-This village is only 5 km away from the destination and is a temporary habitat of the Demoiselle Crane, locally known as ‘Kurja’.
-The period from August to March is the ideal time to see this unique species of birds which travel a long way from South Western Europe, Ukraine and Poland for a short halt at the village of Khican.
-Owing to the international recognition for being a temporary habitat of these birds, the village is also known as the 'the Demoiselle Crane village'.
+In addition to these forts, heritage buildings and ancient temples, Phalodi is also a dream destination for avid birdwatchers.
+The Khichan village of the region allows tourists to see a huge number of migratory birds.
+This village is only 5 km away from the destination and is a temporary habitat of the demoiselle crane, locally known as kurja.
+The period from August to March is the ideal time to see this unique species of birds which travel a long way from south-western Europe, Ukraine and Poland for a short halt at the village of Khichan.
+Owing to the international recognition for being a temporary habitat of these birds, the village is also known as the the demoiselle crane village.